guerrantif/handwritten_long_numbers_recognition/README.md

 The result of this procedure is a `torch.tensor` which stores the recognize number
 ```
-The recognize number is: 345678
+The recognized number is: 345678
 ```